-The overall executive compensation objective is pay for performance.
-The strategy is based on the following principles: (1) compensation is aligned with achieving the Company's strategic business plan and is directly related to performance and value added; (2) compensation promotes shared destiny and teamwork; (3) compensation attracts and retains qualified executives; (4) the greater the amount of direct influence on organizational performance, the greater the portion of pay at risk; (5) stock ownership plans align executive and shareholder interests in building Company value and will be used as an incentive to executives for increasing Company value.
+Executive Compensation Philosophy.
+The Committee established an executive compensation strategy and structure. based on the following principles: (1) compensation is aligned with achieving the Company's strategic business plan and is directly related to performance and value added; (2) compensation promotes shared destiny and teamwork; (3) compensation attracts and retains qualified executives; (4) the greater the amount of direct influence on organizational performance, the greater the portion of pay at risk; and (5) stock ownership plans align executive and shareholder interests in building Company value and will be used as an incentive to executives for increasing Company value.